Next Lesson - Gene Expression

 Exam Tip:

-If a question about inheritance is difficult, and you are struggling to filter down the information, try to highlight the genotypes or phenotypes given in the stem, and use them to draw a punnet square.
+If a question about inheritance is difficult, and you are struggling to filter down the information, try to highlight the genotypes or phenotypes given in the stem, and use them to draw a Punnett square.
 This will allow you to easily calculate the probabilities of different offspring genotypes.
 This approach can even be used if you are asked to interpret a pedigree chart and determine the pattern of inheritance.

-Another good rule to remember is that if the question refers to inheritance of a dominant condition but does not explicitly state the genotypes of the parents, assume that the parent’s genotypes are heterozygous.
+Another good rule to remember is that if the question refers to inheritance of a dominant condition but does not explicitly state the genotypes of the parents, assume that the parents' genotypes are heterozygous.

-Edited by: Dr. Ben Appleby and Dr. Marcus Judge
+Reviewed by: Dr. Marcus Judge

-- 12148
+- 13908